ConderS/ACE_WebDev_Student/README.md

 By the end of this walkthrough, you will learn how to:

+ - Customize the background to any color or image
  - Insert your Name and any quote you'd like
- - Build a random quote generator
+ - Build a random quote selector
- - Add any background color or image
  - Customize the color of your todos in their different states.
 In other words, they will display a different color when they're being hovered over, when they're being crossed off, and when they're just being left the way they are.
  - Add in the weekday and date in the clock and style it to look good

 As a disclaimer, I am building this webpage with a particular framework called React, and what this means is that you guys are gonna see a lot of different subfolders and a bunch of code written everywhere that's organized in a particular way.
 Don't worry about any of it besides the specific parts that I lead you through :)

 Alright, let's begin!

-### Inserting your Name & Quotes

 What is HTML?